Ranjith-D/AdFence/README.md

 Contact me if you are interested.

-## Coming soon to Play Store and the App Store
+## Coming soon to the Play Store and the App Store

 <img src="adfence.png">

 ## Author

 [Ranjith D](https://github.com/Ranjith-D)

 Sanjay C

 R Sriram

 Rakshith Gowda